hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04a_data_organization.md

 ## Learning Objectives

-- Recognize the need for data management.
+- Explain the need for data management.
 - Describe strategies for managing your own projects.